johadi/PostIt/README.md

 #### User Authentication
 Users are authenticated and validated using JWT tokens.

-#### What Users can do with the Application
+#### What You can do with the Application
 * Sign up for the system
 * Login with your credentials
 * Create group
-* Search and add other registered users to groups he joined
+* Search and add other registered users to groups you joined
-* Send notification to groups he joined
+* Send notification to groups you joined
-* Read notifications sent by other users from his notification board
+* Read notifications sent by other users from your notification board
-* Receive Email notifications if urgent messages are sent to groups he joined
+* Receive Email notifications if urgent messages are sent to groups you joined
-* Receive SMS and Email notifications if critical messages are sent to groups he joined
+* Receive SMS and Email notifications if critical messages are sent to groups you joined
-* Read all notifications available in the groups he joined
+* Read all notifications available in the groups you joined
-* View list of all groups he joined
+* View list of all groups you joined
-* View list of members in a particular group he joined
+* View list of members in a particular group you joined
-* Logout of the application
+* Logout of the application any time you wish
 * Reset password if forgotten

 ## Technologies and Services